How to Apply

 Do you love reading?

 Do you especially seek books that probe the most fundamental questions concerning nature and man, freedom and virtue — the great works that have defined our civilization?
 Do you long to become acquainted with the most brilliant minds of the Western world, thinkers such as Cicero, Plato, Aristotle, Locke, C.S.
 Lewis, Shakespeare, Einstein, and Tocqueville?
+Are you a strong reader with the commitment to immerse yourself deeply for extended periods for the rewards of greater understanding and richer discussion afterward?

 Are you looking for fellow students like you?